Sidicer/nordlayer/README.md

 ```

 ### Important
-Original [repository](https://github.com/mearaj/nordlayer) was archived by [mearaj](https://github.com/mearaj) as they are longer a nordlayer user.<br>
-I will be maintaining the package from now on.

 If you run into any errors feel free to create an [issue](https://github.com/Sidicer/nordlayer/issues/new) or leave a comment [in AUR](https://aur.archlinux.org/packages/nordlayer)

 To check latest official [nordlayer](https://nordlayer.com) version: